llwang8/buildForumWebAppES2015/README.md

 [Check it out! - to be deployed to aws](https://www.aws.com/)

-# Built with JavaScript (ES2015), React.js, jsone-server, Babel with Gulp
+# Built with

-Implement JavaScipt ES2015.
+Implement JavaScipt ES2015, React.js, jsone-server,.
 Transpile ES2015 (including modules) with Babel, Gulp and Browserify.

 # Installing